 Spring Boot is a set of components that provide several tools to create services quickly and with minimal effort.
-Spring Boot uses preset configurations that save your time and avoid repetition in application development.

 It also provides libraries for most of the needs in the creation of services, microservices and Rest applications.